 - Click on a selected area in color for the name of the Administrative Zone and a link to contact information.

 Speak with your local Enterprise Zone Administrator to learn more about the EZ Program, local conditions, and other local incentives.
 Contacts can be found here.

 Apply for Enterprise Zone Business Tax Credits

 Pre-Certification: Businesses wanting to claim any of the Colorado Enterprise Zone (EZ) income tax credits (excluding the Contribution Project credit for which pre-certification is not required), must annually pre-certify with their local EZ Administrator to be eligible to claim EZ tax credits.
 Pre-certification can be completed up to three months in advance of the business’ tax year start date.
-Pre-certification is approved by the Local EZ Administrator; a business with multiple locations in an EZ may include all locations within that EZ on a single pre-certification application.
-Businesses with multiple locations in various EZs must complete an application for each EZ.
+Pre-certification is approved by the Local EZ Administrator.
+Pre-certify each business location as credits are only available for business activity in an Enterprise Zone.

 Certification: A business having pre-certified, and then conducted activities that are eligible for EZ credits, must then complete a certification application and receive approval from the local EZ Administrator.
 Certification documents must be submitted with your Colorado income tax filing.
 The Certification document from our on-line application system takes the place of DOR forms DR0074, DR0076 and DR0077.